bytefish/bytefish.de/blog/timeseries_databases.md

 The [DWD Open Data] portal of the [Deutscher Wetterdienst (DWD)] gives access to the historical weather data in Germany.
 I decided to analyze the available historical Air Temperature data for Germany given in a 10 minute resolution ([FTP Link]).
-If you want to recreate the example, you can find the list of file in the GitHub repository at: [GermanWeatherDataExample/Resources/files.md].
+If you want to recreate the example, you can find the list of CSV files in the GitHub repository at: [GermanWeatherDataExample/Resources/files.md].

 The DWD dataset is given as CSV files and has a size of approximately 25.5 GB.

 ## The Setup ##

-* Windows 10
+### Hardware ###

 * Intel® Core™ i5-3450 CPU
 * 16 GB RAM
 * Samsung SSD 860 EVO ([Specifications](https://www.samsung.com/semiconductor/minisite/ssd/product/consumer/860evo/))

+### Software ###

+I am using Microsoft Windows 10 as Operating System.

+C\# is used for the experiments and all libraries support efficient Bulk Inserts to the databases:

+* [TinyCsvParser] is used for parsing the CSV data
+* [influxdb-csharp] is used for writing data to [InfluxDB]
+* [Nest] is used for writing data to Elasticsearch
+* [PostgreSQLCopyHelper] is used to write data to PostgreSQL

 ## Parsing the CSV Data ##